AliByte01/TermuxTheme/README.md

 ## TESTED ON :
 * Termux Only.
-* Working On Others Like Kali Linux,ParrotSec,Ubuntu etc.
+* Not Working On Others Like Kali Linux,ParrotSec,Ubuntu etc.
 *
 * DONATE ME TO MAKE IT BE AVAILABLE ON ANY OS.